 Very Easy | 1 hour | Wheelchair Friendly (mostly)

-The Gordon River Cruise is the big attraction for Strahan, but if you have a couple of hours free then you won’t be disappointed by the short walk to Hogarth Falls.
+A cruise on Macquarie Harbour and up the Gordon River with World Heritage Cruises is the big attraction for Strahan – use my LAPOFTAS for 10% OFF – but if you have a couple of hours free then you won’t be disappointed by the short walk to Hogarth Falls.

 Starting at People’s Park, this easy walk follows the banks of Botanical Creek beneath stands of towering eucalypts and through verdant temperate rainforest.
 Keep your eyes peeled in the morning and evening and you might even spot a platypus frolicking in the creek!